 Portfolio Forums Offered

-Portfolio Forum (Los Angeles): November 16, 2019, 1 - 4 pm (Watt Hall #1, downstairs).
+Portfolio Forum (Los Angeles): Date: TBD, 1 - 4 pm (Watt Hall #1, downstairs).
 Join us for a personal portfolio review with a Roski School faculty and admissions counselor.
 Learn about the undergraduate art and design program and unique professional opportunities at USC.
-For details and to rsvp, click here.

 See BA/BFA Admissions for more details.